hueitan/javascript-sdk-design/README.md

 ### Iframe

-If you request is more complicated, use iframe.
+When you need to generate a content within the page, you can use iframe to embed your html.

 ```js
 var iframe = document.createElement('iframe');